BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 As a software engineer, I want to build large architectures that process information.
 I want to express myself through code.
-In the world of physical objects, we have to study the properties of certain materials and the laws of physics to guarantee that our buildings do not collapse rockets behave as expected.
+In the world of physical objects, we have to study the properties of certain materials and the laws of physics to guarantee that our buildings do not collapse and rockets behave as expected.
 But how can we specify and verify structured information?
 How can we even define what we can compute?
 What is computable?